LeToNode/Play2.0-CN-doc/javaGuide/JavaTemplates.md

 ## Template parameters

-Because a template is a function, it needs parameters.
-Template parameters must be declared on the first template line:
+A template is simply a function, so it needs parameters.
+Template parameters must be declared on the first line of the template file:

 ```scala
 @(customer: models.Customer, orders: Seq[models.Order])